 Assuming an average return of 7% per annual for a hypothetical asset, let’s compare two investors who stop investing at age 60:

-• Investor A, who started investing at age 30 with an initial deposit of S$1,000 and contributes S$1,200 at the end of each year (Annual Regular Savings plan: RSP) for the next 30 years.
+- Investor A, who started investing at age 30 with an initial deposit of S$1,000 and contributes S$1,200 at the end of each year (Annual Regular Savings plan: RSP) for the next 30 years.
 By age 60, Investor A will have accumulated S$120,965.20.

-• Investor B, starts investing at age 50 with an initial deposit of S$1,000 and contributes $1,200 at the end of each year for 10 years.
+- Investor B, starts investing at age 50 with an initial deposit of S$1,000 and contributes $1,200 at the end of each year for 10 years.
 By age 60, Investor B will have accumulated onlyS$18,546.89.

-Hypothetical Asset ( Average 7% return a year)
+Hypothetical Asset ( Average 7% return a year) |

-Investor A (Start at 30 yrs old)
+Investor profile | Investor A (Start at 30 yrs old) | Investor B (Start at 50 yrs old) |

-Regular deposit every year$1200
+Regular deposit every year | $1200 |

-Return at 60
+Return at 60 | S$120,965.20 | S$18,546.89 |

 This demonstrates a difference of $102,418.31 due to Investor A starting 20 years earlier and staying invested.
 The main takeaway is that by investing early, regularly and consistently, it will put one in a favourable financial position later in life.